DavidArayaSanabria/Azure-Landing-Zone-Accelerator/README.md

 If you are a Global Administrator, there might be times when you want to do the following actions:

 - Regain access to an Azure subscription or management group when a user has lost access
-- Grant another user or yourself access to an Azure subscription or management group
+- Grant another user or you access to an Azure subscription or management group
 - See all Azure subscriptions or management groups in an organization
 - Allow an automation app (such as an invoicing or auditing app) to access all Azure subscriptions or management groups

 How does elevated access work?
 Azure AD and Azure resources are secured independently from one another.
 That is, Azure AD role assignments do not grant access to Azure resources, and Azure role assignments do not grant access to Azure AD.
 However, if you are a Global Administrator in Azure AD, you can assign yourself access to all Azure subscriptions and management groups in your directory.
 Use this capability if you don't have access to Azure subscription resources, such as virtual machines or storage accounts, and you want to use your Global Administrator privilege to gain access to those resources.